 - Often used as a base for travellers driving the Dempster Highway or hiking into Tombstone Territorial Park.

 - A short trail connects to the Tombstone Interpretive Centre.
-It offers free interpretive walks, talks and special events.
+The centre offers free interpretive walks, talks and special events.
 The schedule is posted on site and on the park's Facebook page.

 - Several trails begin at or near the campground.

-- A 1 km, wheelchair-accessible interpretive trail leads from the centre to a beaver pond.
+- A 1 km, wheelchair-accessible interpretive trail leads from the centre to an overlook of a wetland and a beaver pond.

-- A short interpreted loop from through the tundra.
+- A short interpretive loop called "Edge of the Arctic" through the tundra.

 - A trail along the North Klondike River (Tr'ondëk).

 - Grab the park brochure or view hike and camp in Tombstone Territorial Park for maps and more information on these and other day-hikes and routes.

 - The gate will remain open after service to this campground ends.
 Register your stay (payment not required).
 Bring your own wood and toilet paper.
 Pack out garbage.